arcticmatt/blog/solana/candy-machine/README.md

 1. Before minting starts for an NFT collection, the collection's creator must:
 	2. Initialize a Candy Machine config account (stores config data about the Candy Machine)
 	3. Initialize a Candy Machine account (stores more info about the Candy Machine).
 This is a PDA!
 	4. Add lines to the config.
-Each line contains a single NFT's name and a link to its asset.
+Each line contains a single NFT's name and a link to its metadata.
 5. Then, in order to mint an NFT from the Candy Machine, `nft_candy_machine::mint_instruction` is called.
 You can check out the [candy-machine-mint](https://github.com/exiled-apes/candy-machine-mint) repo to see an example of how this is done.
 That instruction will do the following:
 	6. Transfer SOL/tokens from the minter to the Candy Machine's wallet (to pay for the NFT).
 	7. Create a metadata PDA for the NFT's mint account (this marks it as a Metaplex NFT).